sergimartinezeui/website_hugo/content/authors/admin/_index.md

 superuser: false

 # Role/position/tagline
-role: PhD student in Political Science
+role: PhD Candidate in Political Science

 # Organizations/Affiliations to show in About widget
 organizations: